A quasi-Poisson structure on the multiplicative Grothendieck-Springer resolution: Introduction

 In the quasi-Poisson setting, the role of the cotangent bundle is played by the internal fusion double $\dg=G\times G$.
 A priori there is no analogue of Hamiltonian reduction with respect to the action of the Borel subgroup, because the $G$-valued moment map of $\dg$ does not descend to a moment map with values in $B$---in other words, a quasi-Poisson $G$-space is not generally quasi-Poisson for the action of a subgroup of $G$.

 However, by work of Bursztyn and Crainic \cite{bur.cra:05, bur.cra:09}, quasi-Poisson manifolds are an example of a more general class of structures known as Dirac manifolds.
-In \cite{bal.may:22}, the author and Mayrand use the framework of Dirac geometry to give a procedure for quasi-Poisson reduction relative to a certain class of subgroups of $G$, as a special case of a more general method of reduction along Dirac realizations.
+In \cite{bal.may:22}, the author and Mayrand give a general procedure for Dirac reduction along a certain class of maps known as Dirac realizations.
 In this note, we show explicitly how this theory specializes to the Grothendieck--Springer space $\Gt$, using only the basics of Dirac structures.
 We prove the following result, as Theorems \ref{main1} and \ref{main2}.

 \begin{theorem*} There is a natural quasi-Poisson structure on the multiplicative Grothendieck--Springer resolution

 which is inherited from the quasi-Hamiltonian structure on $\dg$ and for which the map $\mu$ is a group-valued moment map.
 Its quasi-Hamiltonian leaves are the twisted unipotent bundles